apache/activemq-artemis/docs/user-manual/en/persistence.md

 is accessible simply by the disk rotating - the head does not have to move.

-As delete records are added to the journal, ActiveMQ has a sophisticated file garbage collection algorithm which can determine if a particular journal file is needed any more - i.e. has all its data been deleted in the same or other files.
+As delete records are added to the journal, Apache ActiveMQ has a sophisticated file garbage collection algorithm which can determine if a particular journal file is needed any more - i.e. has all its data been deleted in the same or other files.
 If so, the file can be reclaimed and re-used.

-ActiveMQ also has a compaction algorithm which removes dead space from the journal and compresses up the data so it takes up less files on disk.
+Apache ActiveMQ also has a compaction algorithm which removes dead space from the journal and compresses up the data so it takes up less files on disk.